-The literature on interventions in networks could be broadly divided into two categories: characteristic intervention and network structure intervention.
-In the first category, the characteristics of individuals can be changed by subsidy or taxation on the choices.
+The literature on interventions in networks can be broadly divided into two categories: characteristic intervention and network structure intervention.
+In the first category, the characteristics of individuals can be changed by subsidy or taxation on choices.
 For instance, \cite{DEMANGE2017} and \citet{Galeotti2017} study the optimal intervention on characteristics subject to a fixed budget constraint and a quadratic adjustment cost, respectively.
 Motivated by \cite{Ballester2006, Ballester2010}, our paper mainly focuses on the second category: structural intervention.
 The identified equivalence between a structural intervention and an endogenously determined characteristic intervention in our paper provides an interesting link between these two categories.
 Several papers on network formation study the most efficient network by analyzing the impact of link shifting (e.g., \cite{Belhaj2016} and \cite{Li2019}).
 As a complementary result, we propose a sufficient condition to guarantee that a structural intervention leads to higher aggregate action.

-An important topic in social networks is to study the relative importance of a node in a given network using some indices.
-Various centrality measures have been proposed to serve the purpose. \cite{bloch2016centrality} take an axiomatic approach to provide a unified perspective on several commonly used centrality measures. \cite{Ballester2006} give a micro-foundation of Katz-Bonacich centrality and propose another measure, i.e. inter-centrality, to characterize the impact of a node removal.
+An important topic in social networks is the relative importance of a node in a given network using diverse indices.
+Various centrality measures have been proposed to serve the purpose. \cite{bloch2016centrality} take an axiomatic approach to provide a unified perspective on several commonly used centrality measures. \cite{Ballester2006} give a micro-foundation of Katz-Bonacich centrality and propose another measure -- i.e., intercentrality -- to characterize the impact of a node removal.
 Analogous measures for a group of nodes, instead of a single node, are not fully developed.
-One exception is \cite{Ballester2010}, who define the group intercentrality.
-One of our contribution is to propose a specific form of group intercentrality by using the statistics in the underlying network and show that the group intercentrality decreases with connectedness between group members. \cite{Bramoulle2018} study the contribution of a pair of nodes (one sender and one receiver) in an information transmission setting.
-Our analysis in Section \ref{sec:3.2} can be viewed as an extension of their results by allowing for multiple senders and multiple receivers.
+One exception is \cite{Ballester2010}, who define group intercentrality.
+One of our contributions is proposing a specific form of group intercentrality using the statistics in the underlying network; we show that group intercentrality decreases with connectedness between group members. \cite{Bramoulle2018} study the contribution of a pair of nodes (one sender and one receiver) in an information transmission setting.
+Our analysis in Section \ref{sec:3.2} can be viewed as an extension of their results by allowing multiple senders and multiple receivers.